What is Miner Wars?

 Step 1: Combine all clans’ scores to find the total round score

-Step 2: Use Bitcoin Blockchain for fair selection
+Step 2: Use the Bitcoin Blockchain for fair selection

 1. Get Block Hash: The game takes the hash from the latest Bitcoin block and converts it to a decimal number.